Christopher Cradock: Battle of Coronel

 Cradock found Spee's force off Chile in the late afternoon of 1 November, and decided to engage, starting the Battle of Coronel.
-Useless for anything other than searching, he sent the armed merchant cruiser Otranto away.
+As it was useless for anything other than searching, he sent the armed merchant cruiser Otranto away.
 He tried to close the range immediately to engage with his shorter-ranged six-inch guns and so that the enemy would have the setting sun in their eyes, but von Spee kept the range open until dusk, when the British cruisers were silhouetted in the afterglow, while his ships were hidden by darkness.
 Heavily disadvantaged because the high seas had rendered the main-deck six-inch guns on Good Hope and unusable, and with partially trained crews, Cradock's two armoured cruisers were destroyed with the loss of all 1,660 lives, including his own; the light cruiser managed to escape.
 This battle was the first defeat of the Royal Navy in a naval action in more than a hundred years.

 Departing from Port Stanley he had left behind a letter to be forwarded to Admiral Hedworth Meux in the event of his death.
 In this he commented that he did not intend to suffer the fate of Rear-Admiral Ernest Troubridge, who had been court-martialled in August for failing to engage the enemy despite the odds being severely against him, during the pursuit of the German warships Goeben and Breslau.
 The Governor of the Falklands and the Governor's aide both reported that Cradock had not expected to survive.

 A monument to Cradock, sculpted by F. W. Pomeroy, was placed in York Minster on 16 June 1916.
 It is on the east side of the north transept towards the Chapter House entrance.
 There is another monument to Cradock in Catherington churchyard, Hampshire.
 There is a monument and a stained glass window in Cradock's memory in his parish church at Gilling West.
 Having no known grave, he is commemorated by the Commonwealth War Graves Commission on Portsmouth Naval Memorial.
 In Portsmouth, VA, USA a neighborhood was named for Adm.
 Cradock in 1917.
 Also named for Adm.
 Cradock was a high school in the Cradock neighborhood from 1917 until 1992.
 The neighborhood still exists and is still called Cradock.
 There is still a Cradock Middle School.
 The neighborhood and schools were named in honor of Adm.
 Cradock for his assistance to U.S. Naval forces during the Mexican Revolution.